sean-smith/swsmith.cc/content/posts/fsx-filecache-pcluster.md

 2. On the next screen review all the information and click "Create".

-## 5. Attach Filesystem to AWS ParallelCluster
+## 5. Attach Cache to AWS ParallelCluster

-1. After the cache has finished creating, grab the mount command from the FSx console:
+1. After the cache has finished creating, grab the mount command from the Amazon console:

     ![Mount Command](/img/filecache/mount.png)